Tree Search vs Optimization Approaches for Map Generation: Methods

-The turtle graphics representation draws parallels to the Turtle Graphics module in the Logo programming language.
+\textbf{Turtle Representation} draws parallels to the Turtle Graphics module in the Logo programming language.
 In this representation, algorithms are given a random initial position within the map.
-They are allowed to choose how to modify this tile, and then are given the choice to move in any of the neighboring tiles in the four cardinal directions (unless a direction would take them ``out-of-bounds'') or modify the current tile to a new tile, and the process repeats.
+They are allowed to either change its position by moving to any of the neighboring tiles in the four cardinal directions (unless a direction would take them ``out-of-bounds'') or modify this tile to another tile value, and the process repeats.
 This means that a node in the tree represents the map and the turtle's current position, while the branches are the directional movement and the map modification decisions.
-Similar to the narrow representation, the action space decreased to be 5 actions (4 cardinal movements and 1 tile modification actions) but it increased the state space by adding the current modified tile as part of the state representation.
+Similar to the narrow representation, the action space decreased to be $4+n$ actions (4 cardinal movements and $n$ tile modification actions) but it increased the state space by adding the current modified tile as part of the state representation.